-In this paper, we present a methodology for implementing voice personalised ASR models by training on multiple mobile phone brands.
-Our approach involves a resource-aware sub-model based training method that considers the limited RAM and battery capabilities of mobile phones.
+In this paper, we present a methodology for implementing voice-personalized ASR models by training on multiple mobile phone brands.
+Our approach involves a resource-aware sub-model-based training method that considers mobile phones' limited RAM and battery capabilities.
 Through our investigation of the relationship between available resources and training time, we highlight the effectiveness of using sub-models in such scenarios.
-By taking into account evaluation metrics and battery constraints, we can perform efficient training and halt the process when necessary.
+By taking into account the evaluation metrics and battery constraints, we can perform efficient training and halt the process when necessary.
 We created a speech dataset with multiple accents and trained the model with a single accent each time to simulate a real user.
 We use longer speech utterances of 7 to 12 seconds in length, with a maximum label length of 180 characters.
-Thus, we demonstrate a full functionality of our methodology by simulating a much more complex task than simple tasks such as speech command recognition which typically are fixed size shorter utterances.
+Thus, we demonstrate the full functionality of our methodology by simulating a much more complex task than simple tasks such as speech command recognition, which typically are fixed-size shorter utterances.
 Furthermore, we provide insights into CPU and memory usage at various stages of training on a variety of mobile phones.
 Our system is well-suited for use in real-world federated learning ASR tasks as well as voice-controlled home automation applications that require locally trained ASR models.